Consensys/EthOn/EthOn_glossary.md

 This property connects an External Actor an Account that it controls.
 This means the External Actor has control over the private Key for the Account.
 The control is not necessarily legitimate.
 ### creates
 Relates a create transaction to the Contract Account it creates.
+### createsPostBlockState
+Relates a Block to the global state of the system after all Transactions in the Block have been executed.
+### createsPostMsgState

+### createsPostTxState
+Relates a Transaction Receipt to the global state of the system after the Receipt's Transaction has been executed.
 ### createsState
 Relates a Transition to the State it creates.
 ### cumulativeGasUsed